 Henry James could tell with the best of them, but he also always kept his telling firmly rooted in showing.

-And Camus did some magical stuff with telling by using the tried-&-true techniques of showing to make it just that magical.
+And Camus did some magical stuff with telling by using the tried-&-true techniques of showing in his telling to make it just that magical.

 In other words: